EricLiCA/log3900-04/README.md

 make deploy
 ```

-Then navigate to AWS ECS -> Clusters -> \<cluster-to-deploy-on\> -> Tasks and stop the previous task, and start a new one with the latest image
+Then go to `(AWS Elastic Container Service)/Clusters/<cluster-to-deploy-on>/Tasks` on your browser and stop the previous task.
+Then start a new one with the latest Docker image.

 ![aws-ecs-tasks](docs/images/aws-ecs-tasks.png)